-This document contains a specification of three YANG modules and one submodule.
-Together they form the core routing data model that serves as a framework for configuring and managing a routing subsystem.
+This document specifies three YANG modules and one submodule.
+Together, they form the core routing data model that serves as a framework for configuring and managing a routing subsystem.
 It is expected that these modules will be augmented by additional YANG modules defining data models for control-plane protocols, route filters, and other functions.
 The core routing data model provides common building blocks for such extensions -- routes, Routing Information Bases (RIBs), and control-plane protocols.